rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

     - rabbitmq
     - influxdb
 ```
 Telegraf is a server agent that collects and sends metrics and events from databases, systems, and IoT devices via a plugin-driven interface.
-It can connect to datasources such as MongoDB, MySQL, gather data from your contemporary cloud platform, container and Gather important stateful data from IoT sensors and equipment (pressure levels, temperature levels, etc.).
+It can connect to data sources such as MongoDB, MySQL, gather data from your contemporary cloud platform, container and Gather important stateful data from IoT sensors and equipment (pressure levels, temperature levels, etc.).
-Telegraf depends on rabbitmq where it fetches data from mqtt topics and influxdb where it stores the data to the time series database.
+Telegraf depends on rabbitmq where it fetches data from MQTT topics and influxdb where it stores the data to the time-series database.

 https://www.influxdata.com/wp-content/uploads/APM-Diagram-1.png